+The reporting and assessment of data from CAHPS surveys is often unclear as well, and many agencies and teams in the healthcare industry continue to be perplexed by their scores based on the surveys.
+Scores are based on patient population every quarter.
+A star rating can change from one public reporting period to the next, even if its score doesn’t change.
+Each star rating is calculated relative to the scores of all other agencies that release ratings from the CAHPS surveys.
 Does the lack of substantial differences in CAHPS data from year to year make the reporting of annual CAHPS rates unhelpful?
-Scores are based on patient population every quarter.
-A Star Rating can change from one public reporting period to the next, even if its score doesn’t change.
-Each star rating is calculated relative to the scores of all other agencies that release ratings.
 Scores are refreshed every quarter, and the public score is weighted according to the patient population.
 The reported score is the average of the last 4 quarters’ results.
-Clear as mud?
+If that doesn’t make a lot of sense, then you can see why the healthcare industry is often confused by the reporting and assessment of CAHPS surveys.

 “… an agency that achieved an overall rating score of 94% in one public reporting period and was assigned to the 5-star category could find itself assigned to the 4-star category with that same score the following public reporting period, if the distribution of agencies overall resulted in more agencies with higher overall rating scores.”